HOW MUCH DOES SIMPSON COST?

 We offer generous and competitive financial aid for every one of our students.
 That’s right – 100% of our students receive grants and scholarships.

-Simpson provides $27 million in financial assistance to our students each year, so if you don’t qualify for The Simpson Promise, we can still make college affordable for you.
+Simpson provides over $30 million in institutional gift assistance to our students each year, so if you don’t qualify for The Simpson Promise, we can still make college affordable for you.

 Sharing a Snapshot